Yuragy/P2P-Worm/readme.md

 # Scanner

 Console tool that, reads a local SQLite CVE DB.
-Checks kernel and specified package versions.Prints matching CVEs and local exploits from a CSV
+Checks kernel and specified package versions.Prints matching CVEs and local exploits from a CSV.
+Version range checks are done in C; keep ranges accurate.
+CSV parser is simple: no quotes or commas inside fields.
+Missing packages just produce a notice.
+On OOM, entries are skipped safely, no crash.

 ## Dependencies